 Know more about your health history

-Take time to learn more about your health history.
+This year it may finally be time to dive into your family’s history.
+Making the effort to learn more about your health history can help you understand what good and bad things occur in your family’s history.
 Ask your family and doctor about the history of your family’s health.

-The CDC along with other resources online will help you and your family start off the new year healthier than ever!
+The CDC, along with other resources online, can help you and your family start off the new year healthier than ever!
 Make this year a year to focus on your well-being and positive attitude while staying safe.
+Now more than ever it is important to be self-aware when it comes to all areas of your health, especially physical.

 *The information in this article was compiled from a variety of sources and is intended to provide helpful tips only.